iBridges-for-iRODS/iBridges/docs/source/ipath.rst

 IrodsPath
 ---------

-iBridges offers an `IrodsPath` to conveniently work with those paths.
+iBridges offers an `IrodsPath` class to conveniently work with those paths.
 It implements a selection of functions which are comparable to their counterparts in `pathlib`.

 In the installation we showed you how to set a default `home`, for which we can address by `~` in `IrodsPath`.